bioexcel/qmmm_benchmark_suite/README.md

 and the Amber MM forcefield (.prmtop) are provided in the WholeApp-MD directory.
 More details can be found in the README file for each system.

-### CP2K Kernel
+### CP2K QM/MM kernel

-This test case aims to benchmark the performance of the CP2K QM/MM kernel, qmmm_forces_with_gaussian_LG.
-This kernel is one of the routines involved in calculation of the Gaussian expansion of the electrostatic potential (GEEP) which is required in the calculation of the QM+MM contribution to the atomic forces for periodic systems.
+These benchmark the performance of the CP2K QM/MM kernel, qmmm_forces_with_gaussian_LG, in isolation for the sake of convenient performance analysis and optimisation.
+This subroutine computes the contribution to the forces due to the long range part of the QM/MM potential using the Gaussian Expansion of the Electrostatic Potential (GEEP) and with periodic boundary conditions.

-This benchmark was created by running the entire code in order to generate the data that feeds into the kernel for a single process.
-This means that the data will be dependent on the process it was generated on, and the total number of processes used.
-This benchmark runs the kernel subroutine in serial in a way that is fully representative of a single MPI rank in the parallel execution context.
+The kernel benchmarks were created by running the corresponding whole application benchmark in order to generate the data that feeds into the kernel on a single MPI rank.
+This means that the data will be dependent on the rank it was generated by, and the total number of processes used.
+This benchmark runs the kernel subroutine in serial in a way that is representative of the single originating MPI rank in the parallel execution context.
 The code and instructions to generate the relevant data can be found in the /tools directory of the benchmark suite.

 For each system, this required data is provided in the /data directory.
 The code to run the benchmark itself is provided in the /src directory,